What does uninsured motorist bodily injury coverage do?

-These coverages also typically protect you and your insureds when riding in someone else's vehicle, riding a bicycle or are a pedestrian.
+These coverages also protect you and your insureds when riding in someone else’s vehicle, riding a bicycle or being a pedestrian.

-Uninsured motorist property damage (UMPD) covers your car, up to your chosen limits, if you are hit by an uninsured driver.
+Uninsured motorist property damage (UMPD) covers your car, up to your chosen limits, if an uninsured driver hits you.

 - Medical expenses

 In some states, pain and suffering is not covered or only compensated for if there are extenuating circumstances, such as a permanent injury.

 Policy limits for uninsured motorist bodily injury coverage are per person and per accident and coverage is written as such.
 For example, $25,000/$50,000 means that the maximum payout per person is $25,000 and the maximum payout for all people injured in one accident is $50,000.
 This coverage may also be written as 25/50.